 Oh heyyy, is that Autumn I see on the horizon??
 I am ready for it.
-Summer salads and barbecue recipes are GREAT but its been a while since I ate my own body weight in crock pot meals.
-This Roast Butternut Squash, Raisin Pesto and Couscous recipe is a little nod to the upcoming season while still being nice and light and almost summery.
+Summer salads and barbecue recipes are GREAT but it has been a while since I ate my own body weight in crock pot meals.
+This Roast Butternut Squash and Raisin Pesto recipe is a little nod to the upcoming season while still being nice and light and almost summery.
 Not to mention that is is SO TASTY.

-We’ve got butternut squash that’s been roasted with cumin, turmeric, chilli and cinnamon sitting on my fave Wholewheat Giant Couscous and Puy Lentils, both from Merchant Gourmet, plus some cavelo nero.
+We’ve got butternut squash that’s been roasted with cumin, turmeric, chilli and cinnamon sitting on a bed of couscous, lentils and cavolo nero.
 Then everything is topped with raisin pesto (more on that later) and some crumbled feta.
-You’re left with this super filling, tasty, vegetarian dinner that is Ideal for those meatless Mondays.
+You’re left with this super filling, tasty, vegetarian dinner that is ideal for those meatless Mondays.
 Or any other day of the week, we don’t discriminate here.

 Anyway, as I was saying, the pesto.
 THE PESTO *insert a little drooling face right here*.
-Believe it or not I spend a lot of my free time watching videos from the Bon Appétite test kitchen on Youtube.
+Believe it or not, I spend a lot of my free time watching videos from the Bon Appétite test kitchen on Youtube.
 That’s where I discovered this recipe.
 I’d just like to personally thank Andy Baraghani for this one; it’s a game changer.
 Mint and parsley are blended with garlic, salt, oil and raisins.
-Yep raisins.
+Yep, raisins.
 You get this incredible herbaceous, slightly sweet sauce that goes so well with the spiced squash.
-I added a squeeze of lemon juice for some extra acidity and boom job done.
+I added a squeeze of lemon juice for some extra acidity and boom – the best sauce EVER.

 Roasting butternut squash is really simple and is definitely my favourite way to cook this veg.
 To prepare the squash start by chopping off the top and bottom.
+Can butternut squash be roasted with the skin on?
+It sure can.
 You can peel it if desired but the skin is edible and softens when roasted.
-Cut the squash in half lengthways and scoop out the seeds using a spoon the cut it into whichever shape you prefer.
+Cut the squash in half lengthways and scoop out the seeds using a spoon then cut it into whichever shape you prefer.
 Lay the squash pieces on a baking tray in a single layer, add a tablespoon of oil and your preferred seasoning.

 Cook the squash in the oven at 180ºC/350ºF – Cooking times will vary depending on the size of your squash.